PS061188/TSM-with-Indian-sign-language-ISL-/README.md

-## Temporal Shift Module for Jester Gesture Recognition
+## Temporal Shift Module for Dynamic Indian Sign Language Recognition

 According to [mit official code](https://github.com/mit-han-lab/temporal-shift-module), we reduce and modify some codes for jester dataset.